How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 How to conduct the audit:

-Day 1-2: Track all tasks for 2 full workdays.
-Use a simple spreadsheet with columns: Task, Time, Frequency, Feasibility, ROI.
+Day 1–2: Track all tasks for two full workdays using a simple spreadsheet with columns for Task, Time, Frequency, Feasibility, and ROI.

-Day 3: Review the past month’s calendar.
-Add recurring tasks you do weekly or monthly that didn’t show up in your 2-day tracking.
+Day 3: Review the past month’s calendar and add any recurring weekly or monthly tasks that did not show up in your two-day tracking window.

-Day 5: Score feasibility (1-10) and calculate ROI for each task.
-Rank by ROI score, highest first.
+Day 5: Score feasibility on a 1–10 scale and calculate ROI for each task, then rank the list by ROI score from highest to lowest.

 Common high-ROI tasks you’ll find: